dzhng/zod-gpt/README.md

 yarn add zod-gpt
 ```

-To setup in your codebase, initialize a new instance with the model you want (only `OpenAIChatApi` is suported for now).
-Note that you can also add default model config (like temperature, timeouts, retries) when initializing.
+To setup in your codebase, initialize a new instance with the model you want via the `llm-api` peer dep.
+Note that `zod-gpt` is designed to work with any models that implements the `CompletionApi` interface, so you can also import your own API wrapper.

 ```typescript
 import { OpenAIChatApi } from 'zod-gpt';